US History Civil Rights Movement Quiz

 (d) Thurgood Marshall

-Question: How did the Civil Rights Movement contribute to the expansion of voting rights in the United States?
+How did the Civil Rights Movement contribute to expanding voting rights in the United States?